-Whether you’re a recent college graduate still looking for that first job or an experienced professional ready for a career change, there are countless reasons why someone might want to relocate for a new job.
+Job relocation is a reality.
+Whether you’re a recent college graduate still looking for that first job or an experienced professional ready for a career change, there are countless reasons why someone might want to change your address for your job.
 If you are in the middle of a relocation yourself or are contemplating a big move, you can help ensure a smooth shift with the following tips.

 Do Your Research on your Target City